oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Authenticated Requests

 This section defines two methods of sending Bearer tokens in resource requests to resource servers.
-Clients MUST NOT use more than one method to transmit the token in each request.
+Clients MUST use one of the two methods defined below, and MUST NOT use more than one method to transmit the token in each request.

+In particular, clients MUST NOT send the access token in a URI query parameter, and resource servers MUST NOT accept access tokens in a URI query parameter.

 #### Authorization Request Header Field